 Setting up a Shopify store in 2022 is as easy as ABC.

 This is why many brands have been taking advantage of this – creating an online presence for their businesses.
-However, having a beautiful website design doesn’t guarantee that your conversion rate will skyrocket.
+However, a beautiful website design doesn’t guarantee your conversion rate will skyrocket.

 As a matter of fact, our friends at Invesp have worked with many businesses that had beautiful Shopify websites but were plagued by low conversion rates.
 The aesthetics of your website or homepage don’t determine the number of conversions you will get.

 Think about websites such as Craiglist, Wikipedia, and Indeed – they both have ugly homepage designs but high conversion rates.
 I’m not suggesting that your site design doesn’t matter.
 There are so many factors that you should consider when working on your online store.

 In this article, we’ll talk about 11 tips you should consider when creating a Shopify homepage that compels visitors to convert.
 So, let’s just get into it…